vertica/VerticaPy/docs/Documentation Generation.md

 ## Before you start

-- You need to clone the entire VerticaPy repo.
+- You need to clone the entire VerticaPy repo
 - Open verticapy/_config/config.py and change the theme to sphinx (this ensures that the created plots/graphs are transparent which is needed to accessibility)

 ```